-It may seem scary leaving the police, but rest assured there are many opportunities out there for people with the skillset of a police officer.
+Worried about life after Law Enforcement?
+It may seem scary leaving the police.
+There are many opportunities out there for people with the skillset of a police officer.

 Retirement should be an exciting time in your life.
 It’s a time to think about the future and what it holds for you.
-It’s not scary and it’s certainly not something to be feared.
+It’s not scary..

 Have you thought about your CV?
 You’ve been in the force so long that you haven’t needed one?
-This is something we hear regularly, and that’s ok.
+This is something we hear a-lot, and that’s ok.
 We have put together a CV template to start you off.
 You can find it HERE.
-After you have written your CV we will offer any advice and guidance needed, just forward it on to email@example.com.
-This is a no strings attached agreement, you don’t have to allow us to job search for you.
+We can offer you guidance on your CV.
+You can forward it on to email@example.com.
+This is a no strings attached agreement.
 It’s a resource we offer to give back to such a valuable sector of our community.

-You may not be the type of person who likes to shout their achievements from the rooftop, but your CV is a place where you need to point these out.
+Some don’t like to shout their achievements from the rooftop, but your CV is a place where you need to point these out.
 Skills that you may think come as standard in the force, are not known to everyone.
-You need to sit down and look at yourself through somebody else’s eyes, somebody outside of the police that may not know what skills are associated with being in the force.
-You need to sell yourself and to do this you have to be your own number 1 fan, even if this is out of character for you.
-Look at your skills and achievements and explain how they would translate in the civilian world.
+People outside of the police that may not know what skills come with being in the force.
+You need to sell yourself.
+You have to be your own number 1 fan, even if this is out of character for you.
+Look at your skills and achievements and think of how they would translate in the civilian world.

 If we could give you one top tip, it’s NETWORKING!
-Connect with people on LinkedIn, go to the pre-retirement seminars and police focused expo’s in your area.
-Chat with officers who have already retired and find out about their experience and the routes they decided to take, join Facebook groups and talk to old colleagues.
-There is no better opinion than those who have been in your situation and have experienced life after retirement themselves.
+Connect with people on LinkedIn.
+Go to the pre-retirement seminars and police focused expo’s in your area.
+Chat with retired officers and find out about their experience and the routes they took.
+Join Facebook groups and talk to old colleagues.
+It’s good to talk to those who have been in your situation and have experienced life after retirement.

 We wish you the best of luck on your journey, although it may seem daunting to begin with you will tackle it, no doubt.